SunderB/PHY303-Lectures/phy303-unit1-introduction-and-structure.md

 \end{equation}
 ```

 where $m_{n}$ is mass of neutron.
-For charge a similar approach can be taken but we have to include the fact that neutrons are negative, and it is only every proton that contributes a single charge $e$ to the total charge $Q$ of the nucleus.
+For charge a similar approach can be taken but we have to include the fact that neutrons are neutral, and it is only every proton that contributes a single charge $e$ to the total charge $Q$ of the nucleus.

 ```{math}
 :label: chargedensity